HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_cloud.md

 page_title: "hpegl_vmaas_cloud Data Source - vmaas-terraform-resources"
 subcategory: ""
 description: |-
-  The The %s data source can be used to discover the ID of a %s.
-This can then be used with resources or data sources that require a %s, such as the %s etc. data source can be used to discover the ID of a hpeglvmaascloud.
-This can then be used with resources or data sources that require a hpeglvmaascloud, such as the Cloud etc.
+  The hpeglvmaascloud data source can be used to discover the ID of a hpegl vmaas Cloud.
+           This can then be used with resources or data sources that require a hpegl vmaas cloud, such as the hpeglvmaasdatastore data source, hpeglvmaasinstance resource, etc.
 ---

 # hpegl_vmaas_cloud (Data Source)

-The The %s data source can be used to discover the ID of a %s.
-This can then be used with resources or data sources that require a %s, such as the %s etc. data source can be used to discover the ID of a hpegl_vmaas_cloud.
-This can then be used with resources or data sources that require a hpegl_vmaas_cloud, such as the Cloud etc.
+The hpegl_vmaas_cloud data source can be used to discover the ID of a hpegl vmaas Cloud.
+		 This can then be used with resources or data sources that require a hpegl vmaas cloud, such as the hpegl_vmaas_datastore data source, hpegl_vmaas_instance resource, etc.

 ## Example Usage